Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Image, name, variety, colour and price are all shown here.

-* Users are able to adjust the product quantity via a quantity field.
+* Users can adjust the product quantity via a quantity field.

-* Users can remove the product completely from basket.
+* Users can remove the product completely from the basket.

-* Sub totals for products are shown.
+* Subtotals for products are shown.

 * Delivery cost is calculated and shown.